ychen2024/WineSalesForecast/README.md

 October 7, 2024

 # Objective
 The objective of the project is to forecast weekly wine sales using historical data.
-The description of the data and variables as follows.
+The description of the data and variables as follows. <br>

 # Modeling methodologies
   Time domain approach, frequency domain approach, and machine learning models are utilized and compared.
 Specific methods include